 Dīdār: “sight” or “encounter.”
 The blessed moment of beholding the beloved, which the garden setting makes possible.

+IV.
 The Guest Scene

-In another recurrent symbolic world of Persian lyric poetry, the beloved appears as the awaited guest (mehmān) or wayfarer (mosāfer) returning after a separation the poetry leaves deliberately unexplained.
-The emotional atmosphere is one of preparation and suspended anticipation, charged with desperation.
-Long, dark nights (shab-e tār) become natural settings for such poetry; a poet may invoke Shab-e Yaldā, the longest night of the year, to lend the darkness of separation its fullest imaginable weight.
+In another of the tradition’s recurring worlds the beloved appears as a guest (mehmān) or wayfarer (mosāfer), awaited after a separation which the poetry leaves deliberately unexplained.
+The atmosphere is one of preparation and suspended anticipation, sharpened at times into desperation.
+The natural setting is the long dark night (shab-e tār); and a poet may invoke Shab-e Yaldā, the longest night of the year, to give the darkness of separation its fullest imaginable weight.

-Within this world the humble dwelling (kolbeh, koshk, eyvan) of the lover, an image of the heart itself (kolbe-ye del), is transformed by news of the beloved’s arrival: what was dark and bare becomes radiant and adorned, and the night itself transforms into a splendid sun (khorshid-e derakhshān).
-News of the beloved’s coming may be announced by a court minstrel (rāvī), lending to it the gravity of a proclamation.
-Upon receiving it the lover is overcome with joy and ecstasy (showq).
-The birds (parandeh), especially a pigeon (kaftar) or crow (kalāgh), are sent out at once to carry the news across the whole town.
+At the centre of this world stands the lover’s humble dwelling (kolbeh, kāshāne, koshk, eyvān), an image of the heart itself (kolbe-ye del); and news of the beloved’s coming transforms it.
+Windows and doors are thrown open to admit the radiance, and what was dark and bare becomes bright and adorned, the night itself turning to a splendid sun (khorshid-e derakhshān), or to a brilliant star such as Sohayl.
+The news may be brought by a court minstrel (rāvī), which lends it the gravity of a proclamation; and the lover, seized with joy (showq), sends out the birds (parandeh), above all the pigeon (kaftar) and the crow (kalāgh), to carry the tidings across the whole town.

-When preparations are complete, the lover awaits at the threshold, watching and listening for movement upon the road.
-Throughout this imagery fulfilment remains uncertain, and it is this uncertainty which gives the whole scene its force.
+When all is ready, the lover waits at the threshold, watching (negarān) and listening for movement on the road.
+Whether the beloved comes, the poetry rarely says; and it is this uncertainty that gives the scene its force.

 Mehmān: “guest.”
 The beloved as awaited guest, whose arrival transforms the humble dwelling into a place of radiance.